Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Introduction

-This phenomenon can be observed in systems that exhibit a transition from a normal or non-degenerated, to a doubly-degenerated phase in the energy spectrum.
-These systems have an extra discrete symmetry $S$ which labels all the eigenstates, although symmetry-breaking eigenstates can also exist in the double-degenerated phase.
-After a thermodynamical transformation leading the system from the double-degenerated to the normal phase, dephasing between different symmetry sectors rules out the information of the initial symmetry-breaking, and thus the symmetry $S$ is irreversibly restored in the final equilibrium state.
-This does not affect expected values of observables that are not linked to symmetry-breaking, such as the energy distribution; therefore, if the protocol is slow enough, the energy distribution is exactly recovered at the end.
-So, an unexpected kind of irreversibility arises, not related to energy dissipation, but to the lost of significant information.
-We support our conclusions with numerical calculations in an experimentally feasible many-body quantum system \cite{Zibold:10,Gross:10}.
+This phenomenon can be observed in systems that exhibit a transition from a normal or non-degenerate, to a double-degenerate phase in the energy spectrum.
+These systems have an extra discrete symmetry $S$ which labels all the eigenstates, although symmetry-breaking eigenstates can also exist in the double-degenerate phase.
+After a thermodynamic transformation leading the system from the double-degenerate to the normal region, phase mixing between different symmetry sectors~\footnote{The existence of a discrete symmetry $S$ provides that the Hilbert space can be split in a direct sum of as many subspaces as different eigenvalues has the corresponding symmetry operator.
+Each of these subspaces is called symmetry sector.} forces the evolved state to be in a superposition of the different branches of symmetry-breaking.
+As a consequence, the expectation values of symmetry-breaking observables become zero at the end of the protocol, independently on the initial condition; we can thus conclude that the information about the initial symmetry-breaking is lost at the end of the protocol.
+On the contrary, observables that are not linked to symmetry-breaking, such as the energy, are not affected; if the protocol is slow enough, the energy distribution is exactly recovered at the end.
+So, an unexpected kind of irreversibility arises, not related to energy dissipation, but to the loss of significant information about the initial state.
+We support our conclusions with numerical calculations in an experimentally feasible system~\cite{Zibold:10,Gross:10}.

+The paper is organized as follows.
+In Sec.
+II we describe the model and the protocol used to implement the irreversible processes.
+In Sec.
+III we present the main numerical results.
+In Sec.
+IV we provide an interpretation in terms of the von Neumann entropy.
+In Sec.
+V we propose a mechanism which accounts for this unexpected irreversible behavior.
+Finally, in Sec.
+VI we summarize the main conclusions.